 2. Abuse

-Be it physical, verbal, or emotional, abuse of any kind is a definite deal breaker in a relationship.
+Be it physical, verbal, or emotional, abuse of any kind is one of the major red flags in a relationship.
 No one has to tolerate abuse or think that it is a form of love.
 If you feel you are being abused, then look for signs – do they have a history of abuse?
 Why did their previous relationship fail?
 Is there any history of abuse in their family?
 If all the answers point towards the abusive behavior in your partner, then you are dealing with a toxic person who uses anger and manipulation to get his way and could harm you physically and psychologically.

 Withholding affection is also a form of emotional abuse.
 The person punishes you by denying you care and attention until you toe their line (1).
 Such kind of abuse should also be taken seriously.